A Coastal Delaware based ensemble

 —Rock, Pop, Jazz, Latin—

-Pamela Orlando has been entertaining audiences throughout the Northeast region for many years as a noted jazz and pop vocalist now located in Georgetown.
-Among her many professional accomplishments are concert appearances at the Mellon Willingboro Jazz Festival, and the Historic Keswick Theater.
-She has headlined at Hotel Atop the Bellevue, The Ritz-Carlton, The Four Seasons Hotel, and the internationally acclaimed restaurant, Le Bec-Fin.
-She has also appeared at Caesar’s Palace of Versailles in Paris France.
+Pamela Orlando has been entertaining audiences throughout the northeast region for many years as a noted jazz and pop vocalist.
+Among her many professional accomplishments, are concert appearances at the Mellon Willingboro Jazz Festival, Philly Penns Landing Jazz Festival and Rehoboth Jazz Festival.
+She was invited to perform with the Pennsy Pops at the historic Keswick Theater.
+She has headlined at hotel Atop the Bellevue, the Ritz Carlton, The Four Seasons Hotel and the internationally acclaimed restaurant Le Bec-Fin.
+Her most exciting performance was at the Palace of Versailles in Paris, France.
+In addition, her work encompasses recording jingles, television appearances, WRTI jazz radiothon and a host of work for Music Minus One albums produced by Hal Leonard publications.

 Mellon Jazz Festival, and WJJZ Jazz Festival.
 His career includes performances at prestigious locations like